LewisClifton/Mamba-WBC-Classification/docs/linux.md

 ## Usage

-Example training configuration files for the available datasets can be found [here](https://github.com/LewisClifton/LeukaemiaClassification/tree/main/config).
+Example training config files for the available datasets can be found [here](https://github.com/LewisClifton/LeukaemiaClassification/tree/main/config).

+Note on configs: some config files require editing prior to running for example to enter the paths to local datasets.
+Check config files before running to ensure these paths are set correctly.

-Note: different datasets may require differently structured config files  so make note of the structure used in the files provided when making modifications.
+Note on modification of configs: different datasets may require differently structured config files so make note of the structure used in the files provided when making modifications.

 - Train SWIN Transformer using private Chula dataset:
 ```